mattfishh/new-site/content/authors/admin/_index.md

 title: Matthew Fish
 email: ""
 ---

-Matt Fish is a student at Wilfrid Laurier Univeristy completing his final year of a double degree of business and computer science.
-Outside the classroom, Matt serves as the captain of the school's varsity rugby team, and is an avid nature photographer.
+I'm a double degree business and computer science, finishing up my last year at Wilfrid Laurier University.
+Outside the classroom, I serve as the captain of the school's varsity rugby team, and am an avid nature photographer.
+You can [check out some of my photography work here](https://instagram.com/mattfishh).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.